riaancornelius/android-style-guide/README.md

+# IntelliJ style settings

+IntelliJ IDEA code style settings for my Java and Android projects.

+## Installation

+ * Run the `install.sh` script in bash.
+ * Restart IntelliJ if it's running.
+ * Open IntelliJ Project Settings -> Editor -> Code Style, change the code style for the project to the one you want.

 # Style guide

 This is an attempt to formalise the style I use for my code.
 This will be a living set of documents as I figure out what I missed.